 Honey is a natural cough suppressant, wound healer, and it may speed healing for sore throats.

 You’ll need one cup of local or organic honey, 3-4 Tablespoons of fresh lemon juice, and a Teaspoon of cinnamon.
 In a medium saucepan, mix organic honey, fresh lemon juice, and cinnamon powder.
 Add low heat for around 30 seconds then add 1/4 cup water.
 Bring this mixture to a boil.
 Remove from heat and allow to cool for 15 minutes.
 Transfer to a glass jar with a lid and store the refrigerator.

 Dosage: 1 Tablespoon Warmed As Needed

 *Caution* Honey is not safe for babies under one year!

 Gargling with salt water (isn’t fun at all) but it can kill bacteria in the throat while loosening mucus and helping with discomfort.

-The menthol in peppermint helps thin mucous as well as calm sore throats and coughs.
-While giving peppermint oil directly to a child is harmful, a soothing peppermint tea or steam is safe to use to relieve their symptoms.
+The menthol in peppermint helps thin mucous as well as soothe sore throats and coughs.
+While giving peppermint oil directly to a child is harmful, soothing peppermint tea or steam is safe to use to relieve their symptoms.